Run a Taiko Alethia node with Docker

 This is an important config for based preconfirmations.
 Find your machine’s external IP and set

-in your driver; this means that you will automatically enable NAT traversal with PMP/UPNP devices to learn external IP.
-This is not preferred, and we highly recommend you manually set thePUBLIC_IP
+PUBLIC_IP={EXTERNAL_IP}in your.envfile.
+You may choose to leave it blank, in which case our scripts will enablep2p.natin your driver; this means that you will automatically enable NAT traversal with PMP/UPNP devices to learn external IP.
+This is not preferred, and we highly recommend you manually set thePUBLIC_IPfor discovery. -

 Ensure that the relevant ports are open on your machine at the external IP you set.